sheyanlalmohammed1/STAT-4830-CPT-MARL-project/report.md

 w(p) = \frac{p^\beta}{(p^\beta + (1-p)^\beta)^{1/\beta}},
 $$

-where $ \beta $ controls the overweighting of rare events and underweighting of likely events.
+where $\beta$ controls the overweighting of rare events and underweighting of likely events.

 By incorporating these distortions, CPT-RL agents deviate from classical **rational** behavior, making risk-sensitive decisions that resemble human biases.